 Tim’s mission name was chosen from over 4000 suggestions, and celebrates Isaac Newton’s groundbreaking Philosophiae Naturalis Principia Mathematica (Latin for “Mathematical Principles of Natural Philosophy”).
-It’s the perfect name for a mission to the space station that depends on the principal laws of motion and gravity Newton describes.
+It’s the perfect name for a mission to the Space Station that depends on the principal laws of motion and gravity Newton describes.

-The mission is also a chance for Tim to inspire people, especially children, to develop an interest in science and learn more about the fantastic career opportunities it offers.
+The mission was also a chance for Tim to inspire people, especially children, to develop an interest in science and learn more about the fantastic career opportunities it offers.

 See the Mission Principia website.